 Cal Morris, SCORE Tulsa chapter chairman, said the seminar will cover how to find and fix what's broken to make your business more profitable, as well as proven strategies for growing sales and moving your business to the next level.
 Organizing your plan, using financial statements to manage cash flow and managing operations are also on the agenda.

 "This one-day business-boosting program is presented by eight seasoned, skilled executives from the Tulsa business community who managed businesses, pushed business turnarounds, and developed growth strategies," Morris said.
 "These seminars usually come with participation fees, but Sam's Club is picking up the tab."

 In the past year, 1,300 area residents have attended the group's seminars, and 1,000 have come to the SCORE office or gotten online for individual counseling, coordinator James Killerlain said.
 The organization charges $125 to $225 for most seminars, but Sam's Club is sponsoring this one, making it free to participants.

 SCORE no longer stands for Service Corps of Retired Executives as most of its volunteers are not retired, Morris said.

-SCORE's mentors provide clients free and confidential business counseling.
-Counseling can be conducted at the client's place of business, at the chapter headquarters, by telephone or via email.
+SCORE's mentors provide clients with free and confidential business counseling.
+Counseling can be conducted at the client's place of business, at the chapter headquarters, by telephone, or via email.

 Morris said the nonprofit educational organization provides free business mentoring services to entrepreneurs in the U.S. Its active and retired business executives and entrepreneurs donate their expertise to mentor small business founders through business workshops.